AndrewConway/ConcreteSTV/README.md

 Note that these tables are generally too large to fit onto a normal page.
 To restrict the table to a small number of candidates, use the `--candidates` option.
 Use the `--help` option for details.

+## Testing

+Some of the tests (run with `cargo test`) require real data files downloaded from the appropriate electoral commissions.
+See [ElectionDatabase.md](ElectionDatabase.md) for details.

 ## Copyright